Part of the

 On the grass verge outside Mr and Mrs Price's house is a post, not very tall, and on top of it is a board, about 18 inches square and facing upwards, at a bit of an angle so that the rain can run off it easily.
 It's painted a funny greeny-grey colour.
 I keep an eye on it.
 It's been there for as long as I can remember.
 Dad told me that if it changes colour, that means the Germans are attacking us with gas.
 I don't know what colour it changes to and I hope I shall recognise it when it does.
 But people don't seem to worry too much about all that now.
 I think they've decided that it's probably not going to happen.
 You sometimes see the same sort of paint on the top of pillar boxes.

 Then the Milnes at 148, right opposite our house.
 Three children - Jennifer of about my age, Ian and little Keith.
 The Georges, another plumber like Mr Morgan.
 Next, Mrs Woodward, a smart and elegant lady whose husband is away in the Royal Navy and I don’t think I’ve ever seen him.
 And then the Brains who have two teenage boys who my father thinks are a bit mad and so I think the same.
 Naturally.
 I’m not sure but I think that Mr Brain owns the Avion Cinema in Aldridge where we go very regularly on our bikes to see all sorts of films.
-Some of them I like and some of them frighten me.
+I think I've told you that before.
+Some of the films I like and some of them frighten me.

 Talking of going to the pictures reminds me of what Mum very often says to me when we have been sitting there for a long time.
 We have seen the second half of the main film, then a short interval, then the adverts, then the newsreel, then the B-film.
 And finally the beginning of the main film.
 After about half an hour of that, that's when she leans across to me and whispers: